strava/go.serversets/httpset/README.md

 			log.Fatalf("Registration error: %v", err)
 		}

-		cluster := httpset.New(watch)
+		t := httpset.NewTransport(watch)
-		cluster.UseHTTPS = true  // if scheme not specified, will use https
+		t.UseHTTPS = true  // if scheme not specified, will use https

-		// can make requests using the standard net/http methods resp, err = cluster.Do(req)

-		// use just the path and the hostname will be added
-		// scheme will be http or https depending on cluster.UseHTTPS resp, err = cluster.Get("/some/path")

-		// or use a complete url and only the hostname will be swapped resp, err = cluster.Head(http://somehost.com/some/path)

-		resp, err = cluster.Post(url, bodyType, body)
-		resp, err = cluster.PostForm(url)

-	    // the hostnames of these requests are replaces with those in the serverset
-	    // in a round-robin fashion.
+		client := &http.Client{
+			Transport: t,
 		}

+		// Use the client as you normally would.
+	}

 Dependencies
 ------------
-* [github.com/strava/go.serversets](github.com/strava/go.serversets) to get the server list
+* [github.com/strava/go.serversets](github.com/strava/go.serversets) to get the server list.
+However, one can use a predefined set of servers by doing something like:

+		t := httpset.NewTransport(nil)
+		t.SetEndpoints([]string{"server1.com", "server2.com"})

 Potential Improvements and Contributing
 ---------------------------------------